 The building form consists of three interlocking L-shaped volumes which articulate the functions of the building program – classrooms and offices, the legal clinic, and the law library – and define a narrow atrium, a “green stalk” rising up through the heart of the building and connecting the three volumes.
 In addition to its function as the connective tissue between program spaces, the atrium also captures the lobby, two coffee bars (forum level and level 6) and informal work and meeting spaces.
 An Appellate Moot Court for practice court hearings, lectures and events is located one floor down from the main lobby and a garden level “forum” space for informal public events gives onto an exterior sunken garden on the north side of the building.

-Anticipated to achieve LEED Platinum status, the building utilizes a number of closely-integrated strategies to achieve a 43% energy cost savings over a baseline building.
+Certificated with the LEED Platinum status, the building utilizes a number of closely-integrated strategies to achieve a 43% energy cost savings over a baseline building.
 The climate concept responds both to varying programmatic requirements and Baltimore’s humid summer climate, moderate intermediate seasons, and moderate winters.

 Baltimore, MD, USA

 Behnisch Architekten, Boston with Ayers/Saint/Gross, Baltimore

 17.645 m² / 192,390 sq.ft.

 67.377 m³ / 2,379,384 cu. ft.